-$^2$ A non-exhaustive list of routines and modules which are partially or totally copyright of Alberto Fassò and/or Alfredo Ferrari is included in the LICENSED.routines file
+$^{2}$ A non-exhaustive list of routines and modules which are partially or totally copyright of Alberto Fassò and/or Alfredo Ferrari and/or Paola Sala is included in the LICENSED.routines file

-- 2. Modification (including translation) of Fluka, in whole or in part, is not permitted, except for modification of Fluka User Routines that do not circumvent, replace, add to or modify any of the functions of the Fluka core code.
+- 2. Modification (including translation) of FLUKA, in whole or in part, is not permitted, except for modification of FLUKA User Routines that do not circumvent, replace, add to or modify any of the functions of the FLUKA core code.
 Permitted modifications are referred to below as "Modifications". - 3.
-Fluka is licensed for Use by the Licensee only, and the Licensee shall not market, distribute, transfer, license or sub-license, or in any way make available ("Make Available") Fluka or Modifications, in whole or in part, to third parties, without prior written permission.
+FLUKA is licensed for Use by the Licensee only, and the Licensee shall not market, distribute, transfer, license or sub-license, or in any way make available ("Make Available") FLUKA or Modifications, in whole or in part, to third parties, without prior written permission.
 The Licensee shall not assign or transfer this license. - 4.
-Notwithstanding section 3, the Licensee may Make Available his Modifications of Fluka User Routines to third parties under these license conditions. - 5.
-The Licensee shall not insert Fluka code or Modifications, in whole or in part, into other codes without prior written permission. - 6.
+Notwithstanding section 3, the Licensee may Make Available his Modifications of FLUKA User Routines to third parties under these license conditions. - 5.
+The Licensee shall not insert FLUKA code or Modifications, in whole or in part, into other codes without prior written permission. - 6.
 The Licensee shall not reverse engineer, decompile, decrypt, disassemble or otherwise attempt to derive the source code from the FLUKA binary code or FLUKA data libraries (except as and only to the extent that any foregoing restriction is prohibited by Law). - 7.
-Any use of Fluka outside the scope of this license is subject to prior written permission. - 8.
-The Licensee shall report as soon as practical any errors or bugs found in any portion of Fluka to fluka-discuss@fluka.org
+Any use of FLUKA outside the scope of this license is subject to prior written permission. - 8.
+The Licensee shall report as soon as practical any errors or bugs found in any portion of FLUKA to fluka-discuss@fluka.org